"When diversity wins, Germany wins" – Diversity Day 2025

 • 11:00–14:00 large "Diversity Campus" with various interactive activities, including a selfie wall campaign, a MENtal Health Station, lots of factfulness and a big raffle.

-The winners will be notified by email.
+The winners were notified by email by the department.

 Links oben ist das Logo deer Charta der Vielfalt.
 Rechts davon steht "Charta der Vielfalt".
 Rechts darunter steht in einem blauen Rahmen "unterzeichnet".